When Indigenous Women Win

 When the loggers began cutting down trees near the town’s freshwater springs, the community decided it had seen enough.
 The town had already feared losing its water supply if the loggers developed avocado orchards, since avocados need 11 times more water than the native pine forest does.
 Now it was clear that logging near the springs would pollute whatever drinking water was left.

-In November 2011, the town sued for autonomy, using a provision in Mexican law that evolved from the 16th Century “Laws of the Indies.”
-(Interestingly, those laws were created by the Mexicans’ original conquerors, the Spanish, in an effort to protect Mexico’s indigenous people.)
-Despite opposition from the Michoacán state government, in 2014 Mexico’s Supreme Court ruled in Cherán’s favor, giving the town authority to rule itself, without interference from state or federal authorities .
+In November 2011, the town sued for autonomy, using a provision in Mexican law that evolved from the 16th century “Laws of the Indies.”
+(Interestingly, those laws were created by the Mexicans’ original conquerors, the Spanish, in an effort to protect Mexico’s Indigenous Peoples.)
+Despite opposition from the Michoacán state government, in 2014 Mexico’s Supreme Court ruled in Cherán’s favor, giving the town authority to rule itself, without interference from state or federal authorities.

 To this day, at least once a month 40 fogatas, which have become a symbol of Cherán’s independence, burn into the early hours at various spots around town.
 People now gather at these bonfires to discuss the issues they want to bring to their representatives, who have been chosen in each neighborhood by popular election.

-In one of the decisions made through their new-found power, Cherán’s citizens decided to collaborate with a new business venture called Ejido Verde.
-The project’s mission is to replant deforested areas, revitalize Michoacán’s pine resin industry, and improve the lives of indigenous people working in and around the forests.
+In one of the decisions made through their newfound power, Cherán’s citizens decided to collaborate with a new business venture called Ejido Verde.
+The project’s mission is to replant deforested areas, revitalize Michoacán’s pine resin industry, and improve the lives of the indigenous people working in and around the forests.

-When I visited the community tree nursery in Cherán, about 200,000 smooth-bark Mexican pine seedlings, sprouted from seeds collected locally, were growing until they can be transplanted into damaged forests.
-As I walk through the nursery, Maria Juarez Gonzalez, a Purépecha woman and native of Cherán, sits under a few trees across the dirt driveway from the nursery, putting young trees about six inches tall into soil-filled plastic sleeves.
+When I visited the community tree nursery in Cherán, about 200,000 smooth-bark Mexican pine seedlings, sprouted from seeds collected locally, were growing until they were large enough to be transplanted into damaged forests.
+As I walked through the nursery, Maria Juarez Gonzalez, a Purépecha woman and native of Cherán, sat under a few trees across the dirt driveway from the nursery, putting young trees about 6 inches tall into soil-filled plastic sleeves.
 Crews hired by the community travel into the deforested tracts with truckloads of these saplings.
 Paul says that since 2009, approximately 3,100 hectares (7,660 acres) have been planted with new pines.

-At one point, two powerful, muddy pick-up trucks with knobby tires roar into the nursery’s driveway.
-A dozen masked men leap from the truck beds, assault rifles slung over their backs.
-They are forest guards—Cherán citizens with paramilitary training, dedicated to protecting the town and its natural resources.
+At one point, two powerful, muddy pickup trucks with knobby tires roared into the nursery’s driveway.
+A dozen masked men lept from the truck beds, assault rifles slung over their backs.
+They were forest guards—Cherán citizens with paramilitary training, dedicated to protecting the town and its natural resources.
 Armed checkpoints are now stationed at each entrance to the town.
 Heavily armed and uniformed personnel question drivers of every vehicle that enters and leaves Cherán.